Carreau/jupyter-book/keyboardshortcut.md

 Also, if like me you are not a huge fan of Javascript, you prefer to avoid rewriting anonymous function in your config file.

 An action is, in its simplest form a name given to a sequence of API call done in the notebook frontend.
 Some action are already pre-defined in Jupyter/IPython, and we prefix their name by `ipython`.
 Extension can also register their own action to be used.
 The API and naming of action, is still in flux, so what you read here is still approximate.

+As of this writing, an action is a combination of a `handler`, an `icon` and a `help_text`.
+The handler is a JavaScript function, that would be called in the right context  when the action is triggered.
+The `help_text`, and `icon` are extra meta-data that are used in various context.
+For example, if you add an action to a toolbar a button will be created.
+The icon will automatically be applied to the button, and the help text will appear on hover.
+Actions also have the capacity to call sub-actions.
+This make the combination of multiple repetitive tasks, easy to customize.